-4.7.1 Specifying the Process Model
+4.8.1 Specifying the Process Model

 Creating continuous time components is different from creating other components.
 They have inputs and outputs, which are the equivalent of arguments and return values.
 The main difference is that a continuous time block can have multiple inputs and outputs, which are not tied to a particular method.
-There is a fixed set of methods defined in each continuous time block, that cannot be modified by the user.
+There is a fixed set of methods defined in each continuous time block, that cannot be modified by the user

 You will use ESDL Code for the example here.
 The syntax of the ESDL code is similar to C++ or Java.
 An object method is called with the name of the object, a dot, the name of the method and the arguments in brackets followed by a semicolon.
-The method used for deriving is called ddt().
-For example, the equation sp = s is equivalent to the ESDL statement s.ddt(sp);.
+The method used for deriving is called ddt () .
+For example, the equation $sp=\dot{s}$ is equivalent to the ESDL statement s.ddt (sp);

-To create a continuous time component:
+To create a continuous time component

-- In the Component Manager create the folder Tutorial\Lesson7. - To add a continuous time block, select Insert → Continuous Time Block → ESDL. - Name the new component ProcModel. - Select Edit → Open Component to open the ESDL editor.
+- 1. In the Component Manager create the folder Tutorial\Lesson7. - 2.
+To add a continuous time block, select Insert > Continuous Time Block > ESDL. - 3.
+Name the new component ProcModel. - 4.
+Open ProcModel in the ESDL editor.

 You can, of course, also use the external text editor.
 There are instructions for this in the first part of the tutorial.

 To edit the process model, first add the elements required and then edit the methods derivatives and non directOutput.

-To edit the process model:
+To edit the process model